 Of important note, Glendale is also a city of artists.
 Glendale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Glendale’s character.

 For a small city, there is also a high proportion of single, often educated, people living in Glendale.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Glendale.

-In Glendale, a lot of people use the bus to get to work every day though Glendale is a relatively small city.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Glendale has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The per capita income in Glendale in 2018 was $43,054, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $172,216 for a family of four.
 However, Glendale contains both very wealthy and poor people as well.